-The meeting was opened by Tibor Navracsics, European Commissioner for Education, Culture, Youth and Sport.
-During the first day Ministers were invited to discuss the main topic Early Childhood Education and Care as well as to review the ongoing reforms and the development of their educational systems.
+The 8th Western Balkans Platform meeting was organized in Belgrade, on 3rd and 4th June 2019.
+It was opened by Tibor Navracsics, European Commissioner for Education, Culture, Youth and Sport.
+During the first day Ministers were invited to discuss the main topic of Early Childhood Education and Care, as well as to review the ongoing reforms and developments in their respective educational systems.

 The second day, opened by H.E.
 Sem Fabrizi, Ambassador and Head of Delegation of the European Union to the Republic of Serbia, among other, focused on the presentation of the results of the Torino Process by the European Training Foundation (ETF), the implementation modalities of TIMS and PIRLS in the Western Balkans, the presentation of the Western Balkans regional PISA study by the OECD representative and the presentation of SELFIE, an online tool for school to assist them in conducting self-assessment on learning in the digital age.